Skip to contents

 • For beyondpareto’s full set of options, see the reference page

-• All examples were produced using Stata 18.
-Earlier versions may produce different random numbers.
+• All examples were produced using Stata 18 (see session information below).
+Earlier Stata versions may produce different random numbers.

 Fitting a joint Pareto and Log-Normal Distribution